Invoke AWS Lambda functions

 In Timeout (max 8 seconds), specify how long to wait for Lambda to time out.
 After this time, the contact routes down the Error branch.

-For every Lambda function invocation from a contact flow, you pass a default set of information related to ongoing contact, as well as any additional attributes defined in the Function input parameters section for the Invoke AWS Lambda function block added.
+For every Lambda function invocation from a flow, you pass a default set of information related to ongoing contact, as well as any additional attributes defined in the Function input parameters section for the Invoke AWS Lambda function block added.

 The following is an example JSON request to a Lambda function:

-The request is divided into three parts:
+The request is divided into two parts:

 -